 “I love Bath because…”

-of the diverse mix of cultures, backgrounds, classes etc. makes for a vibrant, interesting and friendly city.
-It’s got everything you need on the doorstep.
+There’s such a diverse mix of cultures, backgrounds, classes etc. making for a vibrant, interesting and friendly city.
+It’s got everything you need right on the doorstep.

 “My favourite Savouring Bath tour is…”

-Local Flavours because it’s so lovely to interact with all the different producers selling their wares on the market, and seeing where the food is coming from.
+Local Flavours because it’s so lovely to interact with all the different producers selling their wares on the farmers market, and so great to see where the food is really coming from.
 I also love meeting the people who are so proud and passionate about the food and drink they’ve produced.
 I also really love being able to try before you buy!!